 Do green roofs need maintenance?

 Yes!
 While established green roofs can be low maintenance, there is no such thing as a maintenance-free roof.
 Even conventional roofs require periodic checks for damage that can lead to large repair costs down the road.
 Ongoing maintenance ensures that plants are healthy and the green roof is functioning according to manufacturer guidelines.
 Common issues that arise on green roofs without regular maintenance are the intrusion of undesirable volunteer species, overgrowth into vegetation-free zones, erosion from wind exposure, and nutrient deficiency.

 What services does Ginkgo offer for routine maintenance?

-Ginkgo’s services include fertilization as needed, weeding, irrigation, clearing of root free zones, trimming when required and reports outlining work completed after each visit.
-At these routine visits our team also looks for any issues on the roof itself such as pooling water, broken skylights or damaged flashing/siding and will notify clients through regular reporting.
+Ginkgo’s services include fertilization as needed, weeding, irrigation, clearing of root-free zones, trimming when required and reports outlining work completed after each visit.
+During these routine visits, our team also looks for any issues on the roof itself.
+Issues such as pooling water, broken skylights or damaged flashing/siding and will notify clients through regular reporting.
 In order to provide services that meet the needs of each green roof, Ginkgo undertakes soil testing annually across a representative sample of sites to assess and address nutrient levels with a fertilizer tailored to the roof.
 Ginkgo also specializes in large or small vegetation repairs to ensure full coverage and regenerative growth.